jimbozhang/xares/README.md

 ## Run with your own pretrained audio encoder

-Two examples of audio encoder wrapper could be found at `example/dasheng/dasheng_encoder.py` and `example/wav2vec2/wav2vec2.py`.
+Examples of audio encoder wrapper could be found at `examples`, where the baseline encoders are implemented.

 We provide a check function to verify if the encoder is correctly implemented: